leonvandenbeukel/raspberryswitch/README.md

 # Raspberry Pi Switch
 Control your lights with a Raspberry Pi and a webbrowser

-##Youtube
+##Demo on youtube
 https://www.youtube.com/watch?v=VFQtGCU3Tfk

 ##How to install

-* Install:

-Log in on your Raspberry Pi and clone this repositry:
+* Log in on your Raspberry Pi and clone this repositry:

 `
 git clone https://github.com/leonvandenbeukel/raspberryswitch.git
 `

-* The install install the npm gpio library:
+* Change to the directory and then install install the npm gpio library:

 `
+cd raspberryswitch
 npm install gpio
 `